 These tubers are from another lotus tub in my bee garden area.
 It is a larger type of plant and you can easily see the “growing tips”.

-Once the root mass has been dumped out of the tub, I proceed with caution to harvest my tubers without breaking off growing tips.
+Once the root mass has been dumped out of the tub, I proceed with caution to harvest the larger tubers too without breaking off growing tips.

 The growing tip is the beginning of a new lotus plant.
-If you break off this tip, the tuber will not grow another!
+If you break it off, the tuber will not grow another!
 You must be VERY careful.

 After refilling my plant container with about 6″ of fresh soil (red mud – in my area), I gently place 2 lotus tubers in the center of the pot.
 Why 2?
 In case, I break the tips off one without realizing it.
 This is an important point – weighing down the tuber.

 I do not bury the tubers but I do want them to stay in contact with the soil.
 Tubers float!

 Therefore, I gently weigh down the tubers with a rock to keep them in contact with the soil.
 Take care to leave the growing tips exposed.

 The original container is carefully lowered into the small water feature.
 Water is added until the pond is deep enough to cover the container, tubers and growing tips.

 I could completely fill the small pond if I wished but I will leave it for the rain to complete my work.
 Now we have to wait for warm weather.
 Nothing will happen right away.